 These pests feed on overripe and rotting fruit and the fermenting sugars in leftover alcoholic or sugary beverages.
 While fruit flies don't bite, they can contribute to the spread of disease as they frequent trash bins, pet areas and drains in addition to food prep areas.

 You can be plagued with swarms of fruit flies almost any time of year, but their most prolific time of year is late summer to early fall.

 Distinctive bright red eyes and a light yellow to tan body are hallmarks of the fruit fly, though at only 1/3 the size of a common house fly, its tiny form makes it unlikely you'll get close enough to get a good look.
 They have an 8- to 10-day maturity cycle, from egg to adult; without intervention, each fly lives for about a month.
 Mature female fruit flies can lay up to 500 eggs, which will hatch within 24 to 48 hours.

 Tip: Do not consume sodas, fruit juices or alcoholic beverages that have been left out in open containers overnight or more than a few hours in warm weather.
 Dispose of the container contents by placing it in sealed bags and placing in an outside trash receptacle.

 Because fruit fly infestations are generally located in and around food prep areas, many people prefer not to use sprays and aerosols to treat the areas due to concerns about food contamination.
-Attractant baits and fruit fly traps offer an easy and non-toxic way to get rid of fruit flies.
+When researching how to get rid of fruit flies, consider attractant baits and fruit fly traps that offer an easy and non-toxic way to get rid of fruit flies.

 Bug zappers are another alternative.
 There are also a range of natural bug sprays that can quickly end a fruit fly infestation without putting kids, pets or the fruit bowl in harm's way.